keenanpayne/keenanpayne.com/_posts/2020-07-06-providing-client-project-updates.md

 - Circling back on issues that might have arisen in the past related to the project (are they resolved, what do you need to resolve them, etc.)
 - Anything that is blocking you from making progress

-Ultimately, you will be the best judge of what to provide in a project update to your client because you are the one who is interacting with them and working on the project.
+Ultimately, you will be the best judge of what to include in a project update to your client because you are the one who is interacting with them and working on the project.
 Use the ideas above as a jumping-off point when thinking about what you want to include in your project updates.

 ### The frequency for providing updates
 The title of this article includes "regular project updates," but how regular is "regular"?
 The answer to this will change depending on the client and the project.